oracle-samples/oaim-sandbox/tests/README.md

 The Streamlit settings page tests are organized into two classes:
 - `TestFunctions`: Tests for the utility functions
 - `TestUI`: Tests for the Streamlit UI components

-## Dependencies

-The tests require the following additional dependencies to the default AI Explorer dependencies:
-- pytest
-- pytest-mock
-- docker (for database container tests)

 ## Test Environment